 Labor recruitment agencies and job brokers also exploit Nepalese workers with attractive offers of overseas travel and job opportunities.
 A large proportion of Nepalese workers work overseas, many of whom are deceived about their working and living conditions in labor-receiving countries.
 Nepalese men continue to suffer exploitative living and working conditions in the construction of stadiums and infrastructure for the 2022 FIFA World Cup in Qatar, and some Nepalese migrant domestic workers experience practices that amount to forced labor in private homes throughout Malaysia and the Gulf States (Modern Slavery Nepal: Understanding the problem and existing responses, Walk Free Foundation, 2015).

 Children are trafficked within the country and to India and the Middle East for commercial sexual exploitation or forced marriage, as well as to India and within the country for involuntary servitude as domestic servants, circus entertainers, factory workers, or beggars.

 It is estimated that between 12,000 to 15,000 girls between ages 6 to 16 are trafficked each year from Nepal to India.
 More than 250,000 Nepali girls are forced into the Indian sex trade where prostitution is legal.

 Up to 7,000 girls from rural areas are brought as domestic slaves to Kathmandu city, where sexual abuse is common.
-It is estimated that more than 100,000 children have been forced to leave their villages and 10,000 new orphans as a result of the 12 years long civil war in Nepal.
+More than 100,000 children have been forced to leave their villages and 10,000 children have been orphaned as a result of the 12 year long civil war in Nepal.